riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 2. This firmware project has only been tested booting to Microsoft Windows Server 2016 with NVME on M.2 slot.
 3. This firmware project build has only been tested using the Microsoft Visual Studio 2015 compiler.

-**ClevoOpenBoardPkg**
-1. Currently, support is only being added for the N1xxWU series of boards.
+**WhiskeylakeOpenBoardPkg**
+1. This firmware project has only been tested on the Intel WhiskeylakeURvp board.
+2. This firmware project has only been tested booting to Microsoft Windows 10 x64 with AHCI mode and Integrated Graphic Device.
-2. The Windows build was tested on Windows 10 with Microsoft Visual Studio 2015 compiler.
+3. The Windows build was tested on Windows 10 with Microsoft Visual Studio 2015.
-3. The Linux build was tested on Ubuntu 16.04.5 LTS with GCC version 5.4.0.
+4. The Linux build was tested on Ubuntu 16.04.5 LTS with GCC version 5.4.0.
-4. The build was tested with NASM version 2.11.08.
+5. The build was tested with NASM version 2.11.08.
-5. The firmware project has not been tested on an actual board, it *should not* be expected to boot.
-6. The firmware project applies to all Clevo supported board configurations but is only being tested on System 76 Galago Pro devices.

 ### **Planned Activities**
 * Replace the batch build scripts with cross-platform Python build scripts.